tcltk/tcl/doc/markdown/linsert.md

 # Description

 This command produces a new list from *list* by inserting all of the *element* arguments just before the *index*'th element of *list*.
 Each *element* argument will become a separate element of the new list.
 If *index* is less than or equal to zero, then the new elements are inserted at the beginning of the list, and if *index* is greater or equal to the length of *list*, it is as if it was **end**.
-As with **string index**, the *index* value supports both simple index arithmetic and end-relative indexing.
+As with [string index][string], the *index* value supports both simple index arithmetic and end-relative indexing.

 Subject to the restrictions that indices must refer to locations inside the list and that the *element*s will always be inserted in order, insertions are done so that when *index* is start-relative, the first *element* will be at that index in the resulting list, and when *index* is end-relative, the last *element* will be at that index in the resulting list.